 Mr. Sushil Kumar, learned senior counsel for the accused submitted that it is not correct to say that application under Section 391 of the Code was not admitted.
 It was in fact admitted and rejected on merits.
 It is also not correct to say that the investigation was perfunctory.
 The affidavits sought to be brought on record were considered on their own merits.
 While Zahira's prayer was for fresh investigation, the State's appeal in essence was for fresh trial.
 The four persons whose affidavits were pressed into service were PWs 1, 6, 47 and 48.
 They were examined as PWs and there was no new evidence.
 There can be no re-examination on the pretext used by the State for re-trial.
-The original appeal filed by the State was

-Appeal No. 956 of 2003.
+The original appeal filed by the State was Appeal No. 956 of 2003.
 There was first an amendment in September 2003 and finally in December 2003.
 The stand got changed from time to time.
 What essentially was urged or sought for, related to fresh trial on the ground that investigation was not fair.
 The stand taken by the State in its appeal is also contrary to evidence on record.
 Though one of the grounds seeking fresh trial was the alleged deficiencies of the public prosecutor in conducting the trial and for not bringing on record the contradictions with reference to the statements recorded during investigation, in fact it has been done.
-There was nothing wrong in treating (the) statement of Rahish Khan as the FIR.
-The high court has rightly concluded that Zahira's statement was manipulated as if she had given information at the first point of time which is belied by the fact that it reached the concerned court after three days.
-The high court, after analysing the evidence, has correctly come to the conclusion that the police manipulated in getting false witnesses to rope in wrong people as the accused.
+There was nothing wrong in treating statement of Rahish Khan as the FIR.
+The High Court has rightly concluded that Zahira's statement was manipulated as if she had given information at the first point of time which is belied by the fact that it reached the concerned Court after three days.
+The High Court after analysing the evidence has correctly come to the conclusion that the police manipulated in getting false witnesses to rope in wrong people as the accused.
 Irrelevant and out of context submissions are said to have been made, and grounds taken and reliefs sought for by Zahira in her appeal.

-Mr. KTS Tulsi, learned senior counsel also appearing for the accused persons in the appeal filed by the State submitted that in Section 311 the key words are "if his evidence appears to it to be essential to the just decision of the case".
-Therefore, the court must be satisfied that the additional evidence is necessary and it is not possible to arrive at a just conclusion on the basis of the records.
+Mr. K.T.S.
+Tulsi, learned senior counsel also appearing for the accused persons in the appeal filed by the State submitted that in Section 311 the key words are "if his evidence appears to it to be essential to the just decision of the case".
+Therefore, the Court must be satisfied that the additional evidence is necessary and it is not possible to arrive at a just conclusion on the basis of the records.
 For that purpose it has to apply its mind to the evidence already on record and thereafter decide whether it feels any additional evidence to be necessary.
+For that purpose, the court has to come to a prima facie conclusion that an appeal cannot be decided on the basis of materials existing on record.
+Therefore, before dealing with an application under Section 391 the Court has to analyse the evidence already existing.
+Since the High Court in the instant case has analysed the evidence threadbare and come to the conclusion that the trial was fair and satisfactory and a positive conclusion has been arrived at after analysing the evidence, the question of pressing into service Section 391 of the Code does not arise.